Garfiled/go-insight/memory-alloc/talk.md

 ```
 ## Slice Make
 Constant propagation happens in SSA, which happens after escape analysis
-have proposed a log issue and Go1.8 Maybe
+and I have proposed a log issue, Go1.8 Maybe fix it .
 https://github.com/golang/go/issues/17275

 ```go